 With Blaire, it seemed like she spit up a lot more whenever I ate anything spicy, so I had to steer clear while she was still nursing.
-Some babies are sensitive/allergic to caffeine, dairy.
-So continuing to breastfeed if your baby has a sensitivity or allergy can mean changing your lifestyle.
+Some babies are sensitive/allergic to caffeine, dairy, etc. So continuing to breastfeed if your baby has a sensitivity or allergy can mean changing your diet/lifestyle.

 9| Not everyone has the same number of working milk ducts. (also #lazyboob)

 Okay, so I had definitely never heard of a lazy boob before.
-It’s one boob that makes less milk than the other.
-And in my case, on was SERIOUSLY lazy.
+It’s when one boob makes less milk than the other.
+And in my case, one was SERIOUSLY lazy.
 With Blaire it typically made about half.
-With Ben, it typically made 1-2 oz at a time.
-(Boooo) which means they can be vastly different in size, especially when you’re engorged.
+With Ben, it typically made 1-2 oz at a time (boooo) which means they can be vastly different in size, especially when you’re engorged.
 This can be because everyone has a different number of working milk ducts, which can vary from breast to breast.

+P.S.
 At the hospital, you should get to see a Lactation Consultant, who will hopefully give you their contact information so you can get in contact with them with ANY questions or concerns.
-Yes, you can call your OBGYN or ask your child’s pediatrician, but they will be nowhere near as knowledgable.
+Yes, you can call your OBGYN or ask your child’s pediatrician, but they will be nowhere near as knowledgable when it comes specifically to breastfeeding.
 They can help with any breastfeeding issues, even if they involve your pump.
-They can even help make sure your parts are the proper size, which will help you express the more milk.
+They can even help make sure your parts are the proper size, which will help you express the most milk.

 Mamas who have breastfed before, did you know these things before your little one was born?
 Mamas-to-be, which one of these things is the craziest to you?